vcombey/ihp/Guide/auto-refresh.markdown

             commentMatches = any (\change -> rowField @"projectId" change == Just projectId) (changesFor @Comment changes) in pure (projectMatches || taskMatches || commentMatches)
 ```

+Deletes do not include row data.
+The default behavior is to refresh any
+session watching a table when a DELETE happens.

 ### Custom SQL Queries with Auto Refresh